koushii45/javascript/javascript/README.md

-# js-hindi-youtube
-A code repo for javascript series at Chai aur code youtube channel
+A code repo for the javascript series learned from a YouTube channel.

 ---